margsoftbf/margsoftbf/README.md

 - 👋 Hi, I’m @margsoftbf
 - 👀 I’m interested in Software Developer
 - 🌱 I’m currently learning React
-- 📫 How to reach me ...
+- 📫 Send me a pm if you wanna contact

 <!---
 margsoftbf/margsoftbf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.